-This is evidence that a dimensional system which collapses the length and time dimensions lacks the representational capacity to adequately describe the centripetal force-Palacios (1964) calls such violations of this natural constraint the problem of insufficient bases.
-However, Tolman went too far in holding that this shows that the the identities of the basic quantity dimensions are objectively determined by nature; it is in fact the number of basic dimensions that are so determined.
+This is evidence that a dimensional system that collapses the length and time dimensions lacks the representational capacity to adequately describe the centripetal force-Palacios (1964) calls such violations of this natural constraint the problem of insufficient bases.
+However, Tolman went too far in holding that this shows that the identities of the basic quantity dimensions are objectively determined by nature; in fact, it is the number of basic dimensions that is so determined.

-When Dimensional Realism is taken as a package deal, the conventionalist attack on Objective Basis Identity is enough to justify an antirealism about quantity dimensions.
-However, we can divide Dimensional Realism into Dimensional Uniqueness and Dimensional Representation.
-If conventionalist critique requires the rejection of Fundamental Basis Identity, then Dimensional Uniqueness must be rejected as well.
-Dimensional Realism can be salvaged as the conjunct of just Dimensional Representation and Objective Basis Size: the form and ramifications of this moderated dimensional realism is discussed in §3.3, but first the case against a thoroughgoing conventionalism needs to be given.
-In what follows I give two arguments against an antirealist conventionalism; the first is the problem of insufficient bases, which is revealed by the Rayleigh-Riabouchinsky paradox; the second is the inability of the conventionalist to account for the explanatory nature of dimensional analysis altogether.
+When dimensional realism is taken as a package deal, the conventionalist attack on objective basis identity is enough to justify an antirealism about quantity dimensions.
+However, we can divide dimensional realism into dimensional uniqueness and dimensional representation.
+If conventionalist critique requires the rejection of fundamental basis identity, then dimensional uniqueness must also be rejected.
+Dimensional realism can be salvaged as the conjunct of just dimensional representation and fundamental basis size.
+The form and ramifications of this moderated dimensional realism is discussed in section 3.3, but first the case against a thoroughgoing conventionalism needs to be given.
+In the next sections, I give two arguments against an antirealist conventionalism: the first is the problem of insufficient bases, which is revealed by the Rayleigh-Riabouchinsky paradox; the second is the inability of the conventionalist to account for the explanatory nature of dimensional analysis altogether.